Techniques of Molecular Modelling: Molecular Orbital Methods

 • ROHF.
 Restricted openshell Hartree Fock, for open shell systems.
 More limited than UHF for some systems (ie 2nd derivatives, etc) but free of spin contamination.

-• B3LYP (UB3LYP): A popular density functional method (not strictly an ab initio one), offering good reliability and electron correlation treatment at the penalty of about half the speed of a RHF calculation.
+• B3LYP (UB3LYP): A popular density functional method (not strictly an ab initio one), offering good reliability and short range electron correlation treatment at the penalty of about half the speed of a RHF calculation.
 There are many other functionals that have been proposed, but none tested so thoroughly as this one.
-These are good for so-called "short range" correlation effects.

 • MP2 (MP4), Moller-Plesset methods based on perturbation theory, an older method than the density functionals for incorporating electron correlation.
 Perhaps 10-100 times slower than HF, but in some cases more reliable, especially for so-called "long range correlation effects".
 New double-hybrid DFT methods rely on MP2 for the correlation part of the DFT functional.